dromara/fast-request/docs/en/guide/faq.md

 When you modify your method, the api returned from the APIs list is the API saved before you updated it.
 At this time, if you want to ensure that the online API document is your modified one, you need to click <svg class="icon svg-icon" aria-hidden="true"><use xlink:href="#icon-saveNew"></use></svg>(save) or click <svg class="icon svg-icon" aria-hidden="true"><use xlink:href="#icon-restfulFastRequest"></use></svg> again and then sync api doc.

+Recommendations：There is no need to create repo in Github, Gitee and Gitlab in advance.
+Plug-ins will automatically help create repo.
+Developers only need to provide repo name.

 ## S: APIs echo

 For the saved api，you modify it again, you need manually fill in parameters and save <svg class="icon svg-icon" aria-hidden="true"><use xlink:href="#icon-saveNew"></use></svg> it.
 If you don't want the parameters you saved before at all, you can just click <svg class="icon svg-icon" aria-hidden="true"><use xlink:href="#icon-regenerate"></use></svg>([Re generate](/guide/features/regenerate.md)).